JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ## Common pushback from recruiters

-I've been talking about The Dreaded Salary Question for years now.
+I've been talking about the salary expectations question for years now.
 My coaching clients have used this advice to get much better job offers and negotiate better compensation than they ever had before.
 These tactics *work*.

 But I still get some pushback, and it's almost always from recruiters.
 My advice is *very* unpopular with recruiters.